datahub-project/datahub/metadata-ingestion/s3-ingestion.md

    ![1_crawler-info](../docs/imgs/s3-ingestion/1_crawler-info.png)

 2. Next, set the type of data you'd like to crawl over.
 In this case, we'll traverse all folders in an existing data store (S3).
-If you already have a table in Glue's data catalog, these can also be reused.
+Table's already in Glue's data catalog may also be reused.

    ![2_crawler-type](../docs/imgs/s3-ingestion/2_crawler-type.png)